matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/5 Collaborative User Story Writing.md

 ### User Story Writing – 3C Concept
 **Card** – Simple card or other medium accurately describing the user story

-**Conversation** – Explains how the software will be used and can be documented or verbal.
+**Conversation** – Explains how the software will be used & can be documented or verbal.
-Begins during release-planning and continue while the story is scheduled to be picked up.
+Begins during release-planning & continue while the story is scheduled to be picked up.

-**Confirmation** – Acceptance criteria are used to confirm whether a story is done and may concern multiple user stories.
+**Confirmation** – Acceptance criteria are used to confirm whether a story is done & may concern multiple user stories.
-Tests should include positive and negative scenarios.
+Tests should include positive & negative scenarios.
 Various participants play the role of tester (dev, specialists, testers, etc)

 ### User Story Writing - Issues
 * Poor specifications (user stories) often result in failure